szoftveres/RF_Microwave/LNA_design/cascode/README.md

 ![lnapcb](lnapcb.jpg)
 ![lnacloseup](lnacloseup.jpg)

-The measured gain (19.68dB, the 10dB attenuator on the output of the LNA was not involved in the calibration) is very close to simulated:
+The measured gain (19.68dB, note the added 10dB attenuator on the output) is very close to simulated:

 ![vnameas](vnameas.jpg)